 My personal recommendation for Algone use is to use it as a nitrate control maintenance product as alluded to earlier.
 This means that for aquariums with average bio loads that simply keeping nitrate numbers in check, this product is excellent for.

-However in high bio load aquariums, this product should be more used as part of a nitrate lowering problem as often Algone is not quite enough in these scenarios (AAP Bio-Plastics is the better choice or should be used along side Algone)
+However in high bio load aquariums, this product should be more used as part of a nitrate lowering problem or as a nitrate controller once lowered by other means (including water changes) as often Algone is not quite enough in these scenarios (AAP Bio-Plastics is the better choice or should be used along side Algone)

 - Use of an Algae Scrubber: